jsycheung/telescope-creator/README.md

 # Welcome to Telescope Creator!

-This is a web app for the public to learn about space telescopes, by 'building' one themselves!
+This is a full-stack web app for the public to learn about space telescopes, by 'building' one themselves!
 Make sure the cost of your telescope does not exceed your budget!

 The web app is hosted on Amazon EC2 [here](http://ec2-54-221-110-95.compute-1.amazonaws.com/).
+The database is hosted on Amazon RDS.

 The development of this web app follows the Software Development Life Cycle (SDLC).